Standard Chartered Hong Kong: History

 The Chairperson of the Board is Katherine Tsang, younger sister of former Chief Executive of Hong Kong, Donald Tsang, and formerly chairwoman for Greater China operations.
 She took up the top job on 1 January 2011, succeeding Chow Chung-Kong, who held the post from 2004.

+In January 2022, Standard Chartered announced an agreement to acquire 100% ownership of RBC Investor Services Trust Hong Kong Limited from RBC Investor & Treasury Services, expanding its custodian business to MPF and ORSO schemes trusteeship business in Hong Kong.

+In April 2026, Anchorpoint Financial (a joint venture with Standard Chartered Bank (HK), Animoca Brands, and HKT) has been awarded Hong Kong’s one of the first two stablecoin issuer licences by Hong Kong Monetary Authority, the another one being The Hongkong and Shanghai Banking Corporation.